-The low-speed setting takes effect during the slow to normal compression of the shock absorber.
+The effect of the low-speed setting can be seen in slow to normal compression of the shock absorber.

 - Turn adjusting screw 1 clockwise with a screwdriver up to the last perceptible click.

 Do not loosen fitting 2!

 Turn counterclockwise by the number of clicks corresponding to the shock absorber type.